Noncommutative crepant resolutions of $cA_n$ singularities via Fukaya categories: Introduction

 \pg We will frequently change our coefficient ring \(R\).
 If \(S\) is an \(R\)-algebra (i.e. a ring with a morphism \(R\to S\)) then we will write \(\WW(\Sigma,D)\otimes_R S\) for the corresponding \(S\)-linear \(A_\infty\)-category where all hom-spaces are tensored with \(S\).

 \pg Relative Fukaya categories have played an important role in Floer theory starting with Seidel's paper on mirror symmetry for the quartic surface \cite{SeidelQuartic}, and the idea of deforming Floer cohomology by weighting operations according to how many times a polygon passes through a point goes back to Ozsv\'{a}th and Szabo \cite{OzSz} in their work on Heegaard Floer homology.
 For a detailed exposition of Fukaya categories in the exact setting, see \cite{SeidelBook}; for wrapped categories in general, see \cite{AbouzaidSeidel} or \cite[Appendix B]{EkLe}, but for a very explicit model of the wrapped Fukaya category of a surface, see {\cite{Bocklandt} and \cite[Section 3.3]{HKK}}.
-For relative Fukaya categories see \cite{PerutzSheridan,SheridanVersality} and for a very similar example of a relative Fukaya category of a surface, see \cite{LekiliPolishchukM1n}, and for a version with an arithmetic flavour see \cite{LekiliTreumann}.
+For relative (wrapped) Fukaya categories see \cite{mamaev, PerutzSheridan,SheridanVersality} and for a very similar example of a relative Fukaya category of a surface, see \cite{LekiliPolishchukM1n}, and for a version with an arithmetic flavour see \cite{LekiliTreumann}.

-\paragraph{Main Theorem.} We will focus on the specific case where \(\Sigma\) is the cotangent bundle \(T^*S^1\).
+\paragraph{Main Theorem.} We will focus on the specific case where \(\Sigma\) is the cotangent bundle \(T^*S^1\) with its canonical exact symplectic form and the line field given by cotangent fibres.
 We will pick a collection of Lagrangian arcs \(L_0,\ldots,L_n\) as shown in Figure \ref{fig:sigma}.
 Let \(S\) be an \(R\)-algebra.
 We will prove the following results:

 \begin{enumerate}[A.] \item {\it The endomorphism \(A_\infty\)-algebra of \(\bigoplus_{i=0}^nL_i\) in \(\WW(T^*S^1,D)\otimes_R S\) is quasi-isomorphic to the algebra \(\AA(T^*S^1,D)\otimes_R S\) where \(\AA(T^*S^1,D)\) is defined in \ref{dfn:alg} below.
 This algebra is supported in degree zero, and hence has no nontrivial higher products.} (See Section \ref{sct:hf_comp}.) \item {\it Let \(\LL \subset\WW(T^*S^1,D)\) denote the subcategory split-generated by the Lagrangian arcs \(L_0,\ldots,L_n\).
 Then \(\LL\, \otimes_R S\) is preserved by the action of the mapping class group \(\Gamma(T^*S^1,D)\) of compactly-supported graded symplectomorphisms of \(T^*S^1\) fixing \(D\) pointwise.} (See Section \ref{sct:group_action}.) \end{enumerate}